-The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the Paris Agreement, thereby contributing to the Sustainable Development Goals Affordable and Clean Energy (SDG 7) and

-Sustainable Cities and Communities (SDG 11).
-This encompasses short-term (2025) objectives, a mid-term (2030) ambition and a long-term commitment to be net zero by 2050.
+The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the Paris Agreement, thereby contributing to the Sustainable Development Goals Affordable and Clean Energy (SDG 7) and Sustainable Cities and Communities (SDG 11).
+This encompasses a long-term commitment to be net zero by 2050.